Al Jazeera controversies: Sudan

+Sweden

+Al Jazeera has been criticized for repeatedly spreading disinformation about Sweden, such as accusing the Swedish National Board of Health and Welfare of kidnapping Muslim children and having them raised by homosexual parents.
+In 2024, Al Jazeera released a documentary where Sweden was accused of kidnapping children.
+Prime minister Ulf Kristersson criticized the documentary as "dangerous for Sweden" and stated that it can increase threats towards Sweden.
+A Swedish gay couple became the targets of a hate campaign after Al Jazeera and other Arabic news sources published a fabricated story claiming that their adopted daughter had been kidnapped from her Muslim parents by the social services and given to the gay couple.
+The girl’s biological mother was in fact Christian and had consented to the adoption.

 Syria

 Al Jazeera has been criticized for its coverage of the Syrian civil war, largely supporting the rebels and demonizing the Syrian government.
 The Lebanese newspaper As-Safir cited outtakes of interviews in which the channel's staff coached Syrian eyewitnesses and fabricated reports of government oppression and leaked internal emails suggesting that the organization has become a tool of the Qatari emir's foreign policy supporting Syria's rebels and advocating military intervention in the country.

 Ahmad Ibrahim, in charge of Al Jazeera's coverage of Syria, is the brother of a leading member of the rebel Syrian National Council.
 Al Jazeera reportedly pressured its journalists to use the term "martyr" for slain Syrian rebels, but not pro-government forces.

-A former Al Jazeera news editor from Syria who had worked at the organization for "nearly a decade" was fired without cause in January 2013.
-In an interview, they said that it was linked to their resistance to pressure to provide biased coverage of the civil war.
-The According to the editor, the Muslim Brotherhood was "controlling the Syrian file at Al-Jazeera"; both organizations slanted news coverage in favor of the Brotherhood ousting the Syrian government by force, and warned the then-editor that "the majority [in Syria] is with the Muslim Brotherhood and [taking power] is within our grasp ... thank your god if you get a pardon when we become the government."
-The source named several other employees who resigned in protest, including Berlin bureau director Aktham Sleiman (a Syrian "who was, in the beginning, with the [Syrian] opposition" but resisted what the editor called the "lies and despicable [political and ethnic] sectarianism").
-"Al-Jazeera has lied and is still lying" about Syria, favoring armed insurrection and the Muslim Brotherhood.

-Tunisia

-In midst the COVID-19 pandemic in 2021, Al Jazeera retracted an article which accused Tunisia of "internalised Islamophobia" for closing the country’s mosques to prevent the spread of the coronavirus disease 2019.

 Ukraine

-During the 2022 Russian invasion of Ukraine, Al Jazeera English said of the Ukrainian refugees that "These are not, obviously, refugees trying to get away from areas in the Middle East that are still in a big state of war" and that "They look like any European family that you would live next door to."
+During the Russian invasion of Ukraine, Al Jazeera English said of the Ukrainian refugees that "These are not, obviously, refugees trying to get away from areas in the Middle East that are still in a big state of war" and that "They look like any European family that you would live next door to."
 The network later issued an apology for these remarks, calling them "insensitive and irresponsible".